 TCP Connection to a local IceGrid registry

-We create a TCP connection to the IceGrid registry running on localhost:
+Let's create a TCP connection to the IceGrid registry running on localhost.

-Step 3: we enter the addressing information as a hostname and port number
+Step 4: Select the first option to enter the addressing information as a hostname and port number:

-localhost for the Hostname, leave port number blank and keep TCP as the protocol
+localhost for the hostname, leave the port number blank and keep TCP as the protocol:

-Step 5: we enter a username and password for this connection
+Step 6: Enter a username and password for this connection:

-Finish button to save the connection; IceGrid Admin then attempts to connect to the IceGrid registry
+Finish to save the connection; IceGrid Admin then attempts to connect to the IceGrid registry.

 SSL Connection to local IceGrid using X.509 Credentials

-We create a SSL connection to a directly-reachable IceGrid registry, and authenticate with this IceGrid registry using our X.509 key (also used for SSL authentication).
+Now let's create a direct SSL connection to an IceGrid registry and authenticate using our X.509 key (also used for SSL authentication).
 The target IceGrid registry must be configured to accept SSL connections and authentication using SSL credentials; see

-Step 4: we enter the hostname of the IceGrid registry, we leave the port number empty to use the default IceGrid port number (4061 for TCP and 4062 for SSL), and we select SSL for Protocol
+Step 5: Enter the hostname of the IceGrid registry, leave the port number empty to use the default IceGrid port number (4061 for TCP and 4062 for SSL), and select SSL for the protocol:

-Step 5: yes, we want to provide a X.509 certificate for SSL authentication
+Step 6: Select Yes to provide an X.509 certificate for SSL authentication:

-Step 6: we select the X.509 key used for SSL authentication from the Alias drop-down list; list this corresponds to the My Certificates set in the Certificate Manager described in the next section.
+Step 7: Select the X.509 key used for SSL authentication from the Alias drop-down list; this list corresponds to the My Certificates set in the Certificate Manager described in the next section.
 Click on the

 Import... button to open the Certificate Manager dialog.

-Step 7: we choose to use this X.509 certificate (carried through the SSL connection) to authenticate ourselves with the IceGrid registry.
+Step 8: Choose to use this X.509 certificate (carried through the SSL connection) to authenticate ourselves with the IceGrid registry:

 SSL Connection through Glacier2 router

-We connect to an IceGrid registry "behind" a Glacier2 router.
-In this case, we need to connect to the Glacier2 router and authenticate ourselves with this Glacier2 router.
+Here we'll connect to an IceGrid registry "behind" a Glacier2 router.
+In this case, we need to connect to the Glacier2 router and authenticate ourselves with the router.
 We do not provide any information about the IceGrid registry itself: we will connect to the IceGrid registry identified by the target Glacier2 router configuration.
 See Glacier2 Integration with IceGrid.

-Step 3: we enter the addressing information for the target Glacier2 router as a hostname and port number
+Step 2: Enter the addressing information for the target Glacier2 router as a hostname and port number:

-Step 4: we choose not to authenticate ourselves for SSL, so we do not provide a X.509 certificate.
+Step 4: Choose not to authenticate ourselves for SSL, so we do not provide a X.509 certificate:

-Step 5: we provide a username and password for the connection to the Glacier2 router
+Step 5: Provide a username and password for the connection to the Glacier2 router:

 Finish to save the connection; IceGrid Admin then attempts to connect to the IceGrid registry through the Glacier2 router.